Particular/docs.particular.net/nservicebus/upgrades/asp-6to1.md

 ## Changing Nuget Packages and namespaces

-One of the most visible changes for this persister was moving it from the NServicBus.Azure package to the NServiceBus.Persistence.AzureStorage package.
+One of the most visible changes for this persister was moving it from the NServiceBus.Azure package to the NServiceBus.Persistence.AzureStorage package.
 This change in packaging has reset the version number to Version 1.

 Upgrading to the new package requires removing the NServiceBus.Azure Nuget package from the project and adding the NServiceBus.Persistence.AzureStorage package.